professor-forward/lab01_TeamA-/README.md

 ### CirlceCI Integration
 For our CircleCI integration, it was not possible to create the test using the repository in the professor forward organization, this was due to not having enough credits.
+Forking was also disabled, and we were not able to enable it, as it was grayed out.

-Instead I had created the same repository privately outside of the organization and ran the tests (forking is also disabled).
+Instead I had copied the repository privately outside of the organization and ran the tests using that repository.

 Since the project is private, I had created a token in the API permissions on CircleCI to be able to pass over the **Passed** result as you can see below.